 Which is better bullet journal or planner?

 It depends!
-When deciding between the two, just ask yourself, do I want the structure already built in (planner) or do I want to have the freedom to put in the structure exactly how I want it (bullet journal)?
+Do you want the structure already built in (planner) or do you want to have the freedom to put in the structure exactly how you want it (bullet journal)?

-If you want to be a better organizer or increase productivity, I’d recommend a planner for you.
-Planners provide more structure than a bullet journal, which makes it easier to stay organized and track tasks and deadlines.
+If you want to be a better organizer or increase productivity, I’d recommend a planner.
+Multi-faceted planners for work and home provide more structure, which makes it easier to stay organized and track tasks and deadlines.
 It helps overall productivity because you know what you’re supposed to be working on next.

-Now, if you want to find something to keep track of lists, jot down your thoughts and ideas, or sketch/draw/write, I’d definitely recommend a bullet journal.
-The beauty about bullet journals is that they have the freedom to be whatever you want.
-There are many more opportunities for customization.
+On the other hand, if you want to find something to keep track of lists, jot down your thoughts and ideas, or sketch/draw/write, I’d recommend a bullet journal.
+The beauty of bullet journals is that they have the freedom to be whatever you want.

 Whereas a planner has the structure built into it already, you get to decide the structure of the bullet journal.

 - School: Use your planner to track your assignments.
-At the beginning of the semester, I recommend that you take all of your syllabi and write down the due dates of all of your assignments and your tests.
+At the beginning of the semester, write down the due dates of all of your assignments and your tests.

-- Work: Use your planner to track individual appointments with clients, mark dates for training, plan your vacation, be conscious of when coworkers will be out of the office, remember project milestones (and plan the celebrations of those milestones).
-These are just a few ideas of how you can use your planner for work, but there are many more.
+- Work: Use your planner for work to track individual appointments with clients, mark dates for training, plan your vacation, be conscious of when coworkers will be out of the office, remember project milestones (and plan the celebrations of those milestones).

 How do I organize my daily planner?

 I use a pen color scheme to organize my daily planner.
-I assign each color to a different category and make sure to use the right pen when I write down items in my planner.
 For example, I may assign finances and bills the color green, work deadlines the color blue, plans with friends and family purple, and vacation orange.

-Another way to organize your planner is by using the dated pages in the planner.
+Another way to organize your planner is by using the dated pages.
 I always organize my monthly items at the start of each month so I have a big picture view of the month.
-I typically use the calendar month to organize recurring events or events that occur over multiple days (like a vacation or conference).

 Then, you can further organize your activities and tasks with the week or daily planner pages.
-These will give you a more detailed picture to the puzzle per se.
+These will give you a more detailed picture of the puzzle.
 This is perfect for scheduling time to write, exercise, relax, go grocery shopping, or meet up with friends.